algorithmiaio/dev-center/_pages/clients/go.md

 var client = algorithmia.NewClient(apiKey, "")
 {% endhighlight %}

-Now you’re ready to start working with Algorithmia in Go.
+Now you're ready to start working with Algorithmia in Go.

 {% if site.enterprise %}
 #### Enterprise Users Only: Specifying an On-Premises Endpoint